zachhhhh/WhisperLiveKit/README.md

 1. **Audio Capture**: Browser's MediaRecorder API captures audio in webm/opus format
 2. **Streaming**: Audio chunks are sent to the server via WebSocket
-3. **Processing**: Server decodes audio with FFmpeg and streams into Whisper for transcription
+3. **Processing**: Server decodes audio with FFmpeg and streams into the model for transcription
-4. **Real-time Output**:
-   - Partial transcriptions appear immediately in light gray (the 'aperçu')
-   - Finalized text appears in normal color
+4. **Real-time Output**: Partial transcriptions appear immediately in light gray (the 'aperçu') and finalized text appears in normal color
-   - (When enabled) Different speakers are identified and highlighted

 ## 🚀 Deployment Guide